Everything Google knows about you and how to stop it!

 ”We Know Where You Are.
 We Know Where You’ve Been.
 We Can More Or Less Know What You’re Thinking About.”

 With the rise of AI, this quote is probably more true than ever before.
-We've put together a collection of all the things Google knows about you, including what personal data Google collects, and how to reduce Google’s tracking and delete your data from their data-hungry servers.
+So 32 years after the launch of Google Search and 20 years after the launch of Gmail, we’ve put together a collection of all the things Google knows about you, including what personal data Google collects, and how to reduce Google’s tracking and delete your data from their data-hungry servers.

 On every smart device you own, it’s highly likely there’s one, if not more Google owned apps or services.
 Think about it – Google Search, Chrome, YouTube, Google Play apps, Google Maps, your TV Chrome cast, these are just a few Google services we use daily, have readily available, and often open on our devices.
 Google has said publicly that they collect personal information and track users through their apps, so this is no secret at all.
 But what a lot of people fail to realize is the extent of this tracking, data collection, and scope the tech giant has into your life.